 Departure from Bucharest

-Your day trip will start early in the morning when our tour guide will pick you up.
-From Bucharest, you will be directly transferred to Tulcea, the place where the Danube River splits into three narrow channels (Sulina, Chilia, and Sfântu Gheorghe) before spilling into the Black Sea.
+Our trip will start from Bucharest, and our guide will wait for you in Bucharest in order to transfer you to Tulcea, the place where the Danube River splits into three narrow channels (Sulina, Chilia, and Sfântu Gheorghe) before spilling into the Black Sea.
 Also known as Europe’s Amazon River, the Danube River forms a natural border between Romania and Bulgaria.
-The Danube Delta is filled with rare species of plants and birds, and it is the perfect spot to enjoy the unspoiled nature.
+The Danube Delta is a unique biosphere reserve filled with rare species of plants and birds, and it is the perfect spot to enjoy the unspoiled nature.
 All of these earned it a spot on the list of UNESCO World Heritage Sites.

-At 16:00 we will depart from Tulcea for a traditional fishing village located in the heart of the Danube Delta, Mila 23.
+We will then reach a traditional fishing village located in the heart of the Danube Delta, Mila 23.
 The village was founded by the Lipovans, a group of Russian refugees that blend in perfectly with the surrounding scenery.
 Certain areas of the Delta can only be explored via rowing boats or kayaks, and the narrow channels surrounded by tall trees and lush vegetation stand as a barrier between civilization and unspoiled nature.

 Danube Delta – Sulina

-After breakfast, we will leave for one of the oldest human settlements in Romania by following the Sulina Branch.
+After breakfast, we will take a day trip to one of the oldest human settlements in Romania by following the Sulina Branch.
 The port of Sulina was mentioned for the first time more than 1,000 years ago under the name of Selina, and it the most eastern point in Romania.
 Rowing down the Sulina Branch will reveal countless species of birds, water snakes, and fish.

 In Sulina we will visit the most important landmarks of the village: the old churches, the 55 feet tall lighthouse located in the middle of the town, the museum inside the lighthouse, and the St. Alexander and St. Nicholas Cathedral, an important tourist attraction that was built over the course of 62 years, between 1910 and 1982.
 It was built in order to celebrate Dobruja’s liberation from the Turkish occupation through the Romanian War of Independence.

-In Sulina, you will have a short break at your disposal to enjoy a warm delicious lunch, and then we will take a bus trip to the nearby beach.
-For the next 3 to 4 hours you can swim in the sea, discover the local wildlife, or take a stroll along the beach.
+Here, you will have a few hours at your disposal, so you can swim in the sea, discover the local wildlife, or take a stroll along the beach.
 Upon request, you can take a relaxing walk through the beautiful Sulina cemetery, and then reunite with the rest of the group on the beach.

 We will then take a boat back to the local guesthouse where we will spend the night.